'Furious Hours' Tells The Tale Of Harper Lee And Her Unfinished Work

 It was at Shirley Ann's funeral that Robert Burns had, apparently, had enough, and shot Maxwell.
 Lawyer Tom Radney, who had also been a prominent, socially progressive politician in Alabama, defended Maxwell in the one and only murder charge brought against him, but went on to help him get insurance money for each of the first five deaths from companies that were trying to maintain that they didn't meet the criteria for payouts.
 While Radney said he wouldn't have defended Maxwell after Shirley Ann's death, there's no knowing for sure — but the point is that he chose to defend Maxwell's killer.

 Where Lee failed or gave up on this story, Cep took up the challenge, using Lee's own notes as well as her own research.
-Furious Hours is divided into three part, telling the tales of the reverend, his lawyer, and the famous writer each in turn.
+Furious Hours is divided into three parts, telling the tales of the reverend, his lawyer, and the famous writer each in turn.
 Along the way, Cep dives into a dozen obscure topics that she manages to relate with fascinating detail and social commentary — from the racist structures of the 20th century insurance business to the stigmatization of voodoo, one of various spellings and names encompassing ancient religious and spiritual practices brought to the Americas from Africa by their enslaved practitioners who were, often and early, forbidden to practice their faith, causing it to become a secret, fiercely protected underground endeavor.

 In the last portion of the book, Cep turns to Lee's eventual fascination with the Maxwell case, attempting, along the way, to correct many biographical mistakes that her family has had to see printed in unauthorized accounts of Lee's life.
 Cep explores Lee's complexities without flinching, recognizing them as human: On the one hand, she was eager to criticize the Southern tendency to erase or rewrite inconvenient history and the less-than-obvious racist ideologies that she saw around her, wherein people both disavowed the KKK and still favored segregation; on the other hand, she never came out in support of the civil rights movement.
 Another example: She helped Truman Capote with the majority of his research and note taking for In Cold Blood and was deeply troubled by the inaccuracies and whole-cloth inventions that ended up in the book, yet still wrote a glowing profile of him prior to its release.
 And, of course, Cep shows Lee's complicated relationship to writing, the success that seemed to block her forever after, and the human flaws and foibles that could never match the lionized reputation she held.